Deanna Durbin: Legacy

 Deanna Durbin has a star on the Hollywood Walk of Fame at 1722 Vine Street.
-She left her hand and footprints in front of the Grauman's Chinese Theatre on February 7, 1938.
+She left her handprints and footprints in front of the Grauman's Chinese Theatre on February 7, 1938.
 Durbin was well known in Winnipeg, Manitoba (her place of birth), as "Winnipeg's Golden Girl" (a reference to one of the city's most famous landmarks, the statue Golden Boy atop the Manitoba Legislative Building).

 Frank Tashlin's Warner Bros. cartoon The Woods Are Full of Cuckoos (1937) contains a turtle caricature of Deanna Durbin called "Deanna Terrapin".
 An unnamed caricature of Durbin also appeared in the Warner Brother's cartoon "Malibu Beach Party" (1940).

+Jean Hatton appeared in two Australian films being called "an Australian Deanna Durbin".

+She is also mentioned by the character Hatsumi in Haruki Murakami's novel Norwegian Wood (in chapter 8), when she says that her grandfather used to brag that he had met Durbin one time in New York.
+Durbin's singing is featured in Alistair MacLean's 1955 novel HMS Ulysses, which talks about her songs being broadcast over the wartime ship's internal communication system.
 Durbin figures prominently in the 1963 Ray Bradbury short story "The Anthem Sprinters" (collected in The Machineries of Joy).
-Durbin's singing is featured in Alistair MacLean's 1955 novel HMS Ulysses, being broadcast over the wartime ship's internal communication system.
-She was also referenced in Richard Brautigan's novel Trout Fishing in America (1967), when the narrator claims to have seen one of her movies seven times, but cannot recall which one.
+She is referenced in Richard Brautigan's 1967 novel Trout Fishing in America, when the narrator claims to have seen one of her movies seven times, but cannot recall which one.
+She is mentioned by the character Hatsumi in Haruki Murakami's novel Norwegian Wood (in chapter 8), when Hatsumi says that her grandfather used to brag that he had met Durbin one time in New York.